Appalachian Foodways Practitioner Fellowship

 Award and Recognition

-Fellows will be honored at an awards ceremony and asked to present at a session at the 2024 Appalachian Studies Association Annual Conference held at Western Carolina University in Cullowhee, North Carolina on March 7-9, 2024.
-Fellows will be reimbursed for travel expenses up to $1,500 to attend the conference.
-In addition to the monetary award of $4,000, fellows will receive a unique physical award created by an Appalachian artist.
+As part of the fellowship, we expect all fellows to attend the 2025 Appalachian Studies Association Conference to accept their award during the ceremony and to participate in a 1 hour panel session to share about their foodways work.
+The 2025 Conference will be held at Tennessee Tech University in Cookeville, Tennessee on March 20-22, 2025.
+Fellows will be reimbursed for travel expenses up to $2,000 to attend the conference.
+In addition to the monetary award of $5,000, fellows will receive a unique physical award created by an Appalachian artist.

 Documentation